Homemade Lox Spread

 Three bowls of lox spread on table.

-Homemade lox spread (or shmear) is a great way to use up a couple of leftover slices of salmon, which wouldn’t be enough for more than one person.
+Homemade lox spread is a great way to use up a couple of leftover slices of salmon, which wouldn’t be enough for more than one person.
 Now, everyone can have some salmon on their bagel!
 And if you choose to include the optional add-ins, you will arrive at a very flavorful lox spread, also known as Miami Cream Cheese.

 Three bowls of homemade lox and cream cheese spread with herb garnishes on table.